codemod-js/codemod/packages/cli/README.md

 $ codemod --remote-plugin URL …
 ```

 By default, `codemod` makes minimal changes to your source files by using [recast](https://github.com/benjamn/recast) to parse and print your code, retaining the original comments and formatting.
-If desired, you can reformat files using [Prettier](https://prettier.io/) by using `--printer prettier`.
-Note that this is typically only desired in projects that use Prettier, or if you plan on adopting Prettier.
+If desired, you can reformat files using [Prettier](https://prettier.io/) or ESLint or whatever other tools you prefer after the fact.

 For more detailed options, run `codemod --help`.